coinbase/salus/docs/scanners/slither.md

     filter-paths: a.sol|b.sol  # exclude file/dir paths, separate with |
 ```

 * `filter-paths` - `path1` will exclude all the results that are only related to path1.
 The path specified can be a path directory or a filename.
-Direct string comparison and [https://docs.python.org/3/library/re.html](Python regular expression) are used.
+Direct string comparison and (Python regular expression)[https://docs.python.org/3/library/re.html] are used.
 For example, the value could be `a.sol` or a regular expression like `a.sol|b.sol`.